alper/alpernl/content/posts/pivot-over-berlin/index.md

   - /dingen/2012/09/pivot-over-berlin/

 ---
-I biked over tonight to see the installation [PIVOT by Jacob Kirkegaard](http://fonik.dk/works/pivot.html) at the leap in Berlin ((In the Berlin Carré, which is quite a bit different from the Amsterdam Carré.
-That I can assure you.)) before it finishes tomorrow.
+I biked over tonight to see the installation [PIVOT by Jacob Kirkegaard](http://fonik.dk/works/pivot.html) at the leap in Berlin [^1] before it finishes tomorrow.

 You can read what the author wrote and see his or my pictures.
 It is a very nicely done curved projection from the Fernsehturm with recorded sound from the pivot mechanics of that same tower.
 Impressive and imposing.